5 Ways to Use Texting in Recruiting

 The morning of the interview, send a text with a map link.
 Include parking or building access instructions.

 Hello Charlotte, Amber from KBY.
 Here are the directions to our office.
 [MAP LINK] Use visitor parking on the north side.
 I will meet you at the main entrance.
 See you at 2:00!

 5. Cold Texting Passive Candidates

-Many companies don’t allow cold texting for recruiting.
+Many companies don’t cold text when pitching open positions to passive candidates.
 I included it in this list because some recruiters have success with it.
 You will have to decide if it’s right for your organization.